Atlanta Attorneys Skilled in Bankruptcy CasesAtlanta Bankruptcy Attorneys and Personal Injury Lawyers Protecting Your Rights

-Holston & Huntley, LLC is a law firm dedicated to protecting the rights of accident victims and debtors throughout Alabama and Georgia.
-Based in the Atlanta area, our knowledgeable personal injury and bankruptcy lawyers are committed to providing honest and thorough legal advice to people in need.
+Holston & Huntley, LLC is a law firm dedicated to protecting the rights of debtors and accident victims throughout Alabama and Georgia.
+Based in Atlanta, our knowledgeable bankruptcy lawyers are committed to providing honest and thorough legal advice to people in need.
 Our firm also has an office in Washington, D.C.
 We get to know our clients on a personal level, learning about their needs and goals before working toward a solution that is advantageous to them.
-Our Atlanta personal injury attorneys aggressively pursue their claims and regularly keep our clients informed as to the progress we are making.Seeking Compensation through a Negligence Claim
+When representing accident victims in claims for compensation, we aggressively assert their legal rights and regularly keep our clients informed as to the progress that we are making.Reorganizing Your Finances through Chapter 7 or Chapter 13

 While personal injury cases can arise out of any number of diverse situations, they generally aim to compensate accident victims for the physical and mental harm inflicted on them by the defendant.
 A negligence action seeks to hold a person or entity responsible for injuries caused to others by careless conduct.
 Common types of cases our Atlanta personal injury lawyers handle include car and truck accidents, slip and falls, product defects, and more.